JimOfLeisure/c3sat/_dev_notes/data_format/city.md

         - BINF 0x04
         - Lots of non-sectioned data, seems to alternate between 0 and -1
         - BITM 0x28
-        - DATE 0x54 - actuallly, 0x54 is a candidate for the number of 0x04 cities, but there is more data between it and those
+        - DATE 0x54
         - CITY 0x08
+        - CITY 0x04 - List header with count (83 - 0x53)
-        - 84* CITY 0x04 (84 is 0x54).
-There are 83 building types in the default game; wonder if this is a list of maybe per-building data like date built, plus one for the city itself?
+          - 83* CITY 0x04 There are 83 building types in the default game; wonder if this is a list of maybe per-building data like date built?
         - CTPG 0x4
         - CTPG 0x10
         - CITY 0x04